A Sequential Empirical Central Limit Theorem for Multiple Mixing Processes with Application to B-Geometrically Ergodic Markov Chains: A Sequential Empirical CLT under Spectral Gap

 with $p_{i_n}(T_{i_{n-1}}\!\circ\ldots\circ T_{i_1}(x))\cdot\ldots\cdot p_{i_1}(x)>0$ and $p_{j_n}(T_{j_{n-1}}\!\circ\ldots\circ T_{j_1}(y))\cdot\ldots\cdot p_{j_1}(x)>0$.
 Note that conditions \eqref{h0} -- \eqref{h2} are verified when the family of maps $T_i$ is finite and \eqref{h4} is verified when \eqref{ca} -- \eqref{h2} hold and each $p_i$ is positive.
 See \citet{Pei93} for a discussion on these assumptions.

 Under the conditions \eqref{ca} -- \eqref{h4}, \citet{Pei93} proved that the Markov chain has an attractive $P$-invariant probability measure $\nu$ with existing first moment.
-We define the stationary process $(X_i)_{i\ge 0}$ on $\X$ as the Markov chain started with distribution $\nu$, that is $X_0\sim \nu$.
+We define the stationary process $(X_i)_{i\in\No}$ on $\X$ as the Markov chain with transition probability $P$ starting with distribution $\nu$, that is $X_0\sim \nu$.

 A central limit theorem for the empirical process associated to the Markov chain $(X_i)_{i\ge 0}$ was proved by \citet{Dur13} (see also \citet{WuSha04} in the case of constant functions $p_i$).
 The following theorem extends this result to the sequential empirical processes.